anoduck/mod-alwaysdark/exampleSite/content/_index.md

 date: 2023-07-10
 ---

-Below should be an indicator informing you if the correct color theme is set or not.
+Unfortunately there is not indication of whether the module is working or not without examining the console.